jtassie/auth0-spring-mvc/README.md

 ## Learn how to use it

 Perhaps the best way to learn how to use this library is to study the  [Auth0 Spring MVC Sample](https://github.com/auth0-samples/auth0-spring-mvc-sample) and the README for that sample.

+For a slightly more involved sample, that does some interesting extra actions such as Account Linking and also using our Auth0.js javascript library in addition to our Lock widget, see the [Auth0 Spring MVC Social DB Connection Link Sample](https://github.com/auth0-samples/auth0-spring-boot-social-dbconnection-link)

 Information on configuration and extension points is also provided in this README document below together with a link to our tutorial on using this library.